Cato the Younger: Chaos

 Repeated tribunician vetoes prevented elections to be held in 54 for the magistrates for 53 BC.
 The ancient sources believe that the delays were artificially created to justify the creation of Pompey as dictator, calls which Cato and senators such as Marcus Junius Brutus, strongly opposed.
-After Cato praised Pompey on his civic-mindedness in publicly refusing a possible dictatorship, he "seems to have created a momentary period of stability" which led to the election of two conservative consuls, Gnaeus Domitius Calvinus and Marcus Valerius Messalla Rufus in July 53 BC.
+After Cato praised Pompey on his civic-mindedness in publicly refusing a possible dictatorship, the political situation stabilised and two conservative consuls, Gnaeus Domitius Calvinus and Marcus Valerius Messalla Rufus, were elected in July 53 BC.
 During their truncated terms, they seem only to have tried to pass one bill, to introduce a delay between magistracy and governorship of five years: doing so reduced the ability for consuls to select their own provinces and made it more difficult to borrow money, to be repaid from provincial earnings, by delaying those provincial earnings.
 Cato was probably one of the co-authors and major supporters of the proposal; it was, however, defeated before the people and panned by younger senators.

 While Caesar's daughter, Julia, had died the previous year, Pompey's support of Caesar continued: he lent a legion from Spain to Gaul at Caesar's request (a deal Cato condemned for bypassing the senate and treating public legions as personal property).
 Also in 53, news arrived of Crassus' defeat and death at the hands of the Parthians in Syria.
 While Plutarch reports this made a confrontation between Caesar and Pompey inevitable, their alliance did not immediately break down, even after Pompey's marriage to Cornelia Metella.

 The year also was rocked with political violence between the duelling mobs led by Clodius and Titus Annius Milo, who also was standing for the consulship.
 Their months-long clashes, along with tribunician obstruction against the holding of elections, led again to calls for Pompey as dictator.
 After the year 52 started with no magistrates and Clodius was murdered by Milo after a chance encounter outside of Rome, the level of violence increased; among other things, the senate house and the Basilica Porcia in the Forum was destroyed by fire in Clodius' makeshift funeral pyre.